- 165 Photos

 Safety

-Standard safety kit of the Creta Electric gets 6 airbags, electronic stability control (ESC), vehicle stability management (VSM), hill start and descent assist, all-wheel disc brakes, rear parking sensors, a tyre pressure monitoring system (TPMS), and ISOFIX child seat anchors.
+Standard safety features on the Creta Electric include 6 airbags, ABS with EBD, electronic stability control (ESC), a tyre pressure monitoring system (TPMS), hill hold assist, and ISOFIX child seat anchors.

 Boot Space

-No change whatsoever.
-The 433-litre boot is the same as the standard Creta, which is remarkable, since EVs tend to have lower boot space than their ICE counterpart due to the battery pack.
+The 433-litre boot is the same as the standard Creta.
 This boot is wide but not deep.
 Smaller suitcases can easily fit in here, but keeping a big suitcase will leave you little to no space.
-We recommend using cabin-sized suitcases to maximize use of this boot, and any small bag or the charger can go in the 22-litre frunk (front trunk) placed under the bonnet.
+We recommend using cabin-sized suitcases to maximize use of this boot.
+You will be able to keep 4 of these trolley bags comfortably.
+Additionally any small bag or the charger can go in the 22-litre frunk (front trunk) placed under the bonnet.

 Performance

-Hyundai offers the Creta Electric with two battery pack options: 42 kWh and 51.4 kWh.
+The Creta EV is offered with two battery pack options: 42 kWh and 51.4 kWh.

 Ride and Handling